01-edu/public/subjects/borrow_box/README.md

 - `delete`: which takes ownership of the boxed game session and returns a string: `"game deleted: id -> 0"`.

-> If `nbr_of_games` is 5, then it is "best out of 5", and no more than 5 games can be played.
+> If `nb_games` is 5, then it is "best out of 5", and no more than 5 games can be played.
 If some player has a score of 3, then the game session is also finished.
 This is because there is an insufficient number of remaining games for the trailing player to catch up.

 ### Expected Functions